Worcester County Massachusetts assistance programs.

 Free legal programs

 Legal Assistance Corporation of Central Massachusetts (508-752-3718) is a non-profit law firm that provides free civil legal advice and assistance to low-income and elderly residents of Worcester County.
 Get legal help for issues such as foreclosures, consumer debt counseling, landlord/tenant evictions, and other aid.
-Click here to learn more.
+Find more details on free legal advice from lawyers in Massachusetts and learn more.

 Worcester County rent help